artcom/watchdog-td/README.md

-# PLM Kinetic Control
+# TD Watchdog

-Sketch to control the kinetic over MQTT.
+Example to integrate watchdog and controlled shutdown into TouchDesigner sketches.

 ## Requirements